carbon-language/carbon-lang/llvm/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

 Get the C front-end to expand hypot(x,y) -> llvm.sqrt(x*x+y*y) when errno and precision don't matter (ffastmath).
-Misc/mandel will like this. :)
+Misc/mandel will like this. :)  This isn't safe in general, even on darwin.
+See the libm implementation of hypot for examples (which special case when x/y are exactly zero to get signed zeros etc right).

 //===---------------------------------------------------------------------===//